 Phase 1: Effective Interaction designs in a multi-touch tabletop and portable computing device – Development of i-Tile

-Phase 2: Think on your feet: Learning through purposeful collaborative play and movement – Further trialing of i-Tile and development of the Spatial Awareness Mobile Device
+Phases 2 & 3: Think on your feet: Learning through purposeful collaborative play and movement – Further trialing and scaling up of i-Tile to more schools

 By Associate Professor Goh Wooi Boon, School of Computer Science and Engineering, Nanyang Technological University